Facebook

 Gear Changes are Difficult

 The bike comes with seven-speed gears.
-A few parents said their child wasn’t able to smoothly make gear changes.
-It’s a bit stiff and hard to turn for small hands.
+Sine parents reported that shifting gears could be a bit stiff and challenging for small hands.

 Product Specs